For flat applications received from Sep 2019 sales launch onwards:

 $2,251 to 2,500

 $3,001 to 3,250

-If eligible, please download the EHG application form or AHG/ SHG application form and submit it to us during your flat booking appointment.
+If eligible, please complete and sign the Enhanced CPF Housing Grant (EHG) application form given in your invitation letter and submit it to us during your flat booking appointment.

 When you come for the flat booking appointment, please remember to bring the necessary income documents (see below) for the 12 months prior to your flat application.